Arthur-Fialho/WCHL25-EducaChain/README.md

 **Current Instructions:**

 - **general:** `applyTo: **`
-- **rust:** `applyTo: */*.rs`
+- **motoko:** `applyTo: */*.mo`
 - **test:** `applyTo: tests/**`

 **Examples of Context You Can Define:**

-- This is an ICP project using Rust canisters.
+- This is an ICP project using Motoko canisters.
-- For Rust, we follow Clippy and Rust FMT style guides and linting tools.
+- For Motoko, we follow standard style guides and linting tools.
 - For tests, we use **Pocket IC** and maintain a specific test structure.

 ### 🛠️ **About Prompts**